4 dead, dozens missing after explosion at Russian apartment block

 The apartment block partially collapsed after the blast, which occurred as many of the residents were sleeping at around 6 a.m. local time (8 p.m.
 ET Sunday).

-The Russian Emergencies Ministry said 48 apartments were damaged after seven stories of a building collapsed.
+The Russian Emergencies Ministry said 48 apartments were damaged after seven stories of the building collapsed.

-Just 52 people out of the 120 people who lived in the collapsed block had been accounted for, Russian news agency TASS reported on Monday, quoting regional Gov. Boris Dubrovsky.
+Russian President Vladimir Putin traveled to Magnitogorsk later on Monday, and was told in an meeting with regional governor Boris Dubrovsky that 35 people, including seven children, were still unaccounted for.

+Rescuers searched the apartment building's ruins for survivors throughout the day.
+Up to 40 people could be trapped under the rubble, according to Emergencies Minister Yevgeny Zinichev.

-Local officials also warned that two adjacent buildings could be at risk of collapsing.
+Local officials also warned that two adjacent building blocks could be at risk of collapsing.

 Magnitogorsk is located 1,050 miles east of Moscow in the southern Urals.